 Skip this section if you've followed the Vagrant Usage steps.

 msautotest is available from GitHub, and exists inside the main MapServer repository, in /MapServer/msautotest/.
-On Unix it could be fetched something like:
+It can be fetched with something like:

 git checkout https://github.com/MapServer/MapServer.git

-You will notice that a msautotest subdirectory exits after your checkout.
+You will notice that an msautotest subdirectory (inside MapServer) exists after your checkout.

 It is possible that some features tested through msautotest may not be released as part of MapServer yet, so be sure to test against today's main from MapServer's git.

 If you're using Vagrant as described in Vagrant Usage everything is installed and configured as needed and you may skip the next three paragraphs.

 msautotest can be run with either Python 2 or Python 3 (but does not require Python MapScript), so if you don't have Python on your system, get and install it.
 More information on Python is available at https://www.python.org.
 Most Linux system have some version already installed.

 msautotest also requires that the executables built with MapServer, notably shp2img, legend, mapserv and scalebar, are available in the path.
 This can be accomplished by adding the MapServer build directory to my path.